bluesky/bluesky/doc/source/tutorial.rst

             yield from bps.unstage(det)

 This is starting to get verbose.
-At this point, we might want to accept some additional complexity in exchange for brevity.
-This plan is equivalent:
+At this point, we might want to accept some additional complexity in exchange for brevity --- and some assurance that we don't forget to use these plans in matching pairs.
+To that end, this plan is
+equivalent:

 .. code-block:: python